 The critical work is to identify what you’re doing that’s leading to success and stick with it, while also continuing to experiment with the pieces that aren’t working yet.
 The scientists among you will recognize this as the essential core of the scientific method.

-When you are learning your way into a new way of being, don’t be discouraged when things go sideways.
 I had my own bout of productive failure on the second step of Dave’s program—the debt snowball, where the goal is to spend every dime you can on paying off your debt.
 I’d always justified credit cards as important tools for handling emergencies.
 By looking at my credit card usage, I’d come to realize that debt was actually creating the emergency, not getting me out of it.

 But even though I was very committed to paying off my credit cards, I still slipped.
 One month, things got out of hand and I fell back into my old “emergency” habits and ran my almost-paid-off credit card back up.
 I was so disappointed that I might have cried.
 Ok, I did cry.
 But then I got back to my small experiments.
 It was a lot easier to keep things on track the second (and third, and fourth) time.